ttogom/ready-to-Go/README.md

 6. Write unit tests for API endpoints
 7. Document the API using Swagger or a similar tool

-Let's dive into the project!
+Let's dive into the project

 ## Installing and Basics
 ### Initializing a new Go module